KianAbbasNejad/Nonlinear-Cobweb/README.md

 3. Bifurcation Diagram
 4. Parameter Basins of Attraction (incomplete)

-This is inspired by Hommes (2013) and his lectures at university of Amsterdam as well as the UvA CeNDEF software '*E&FChaos*'.
+The code is inspired by Hommes (2013) and his lectures at university of Amsterdam as well as the UvA CeNDEF software '*E&FChaos*'.

+I haven't added GUI to the code but I've done my best to make it easy to change parameters or the difference equation and play around. :)

 __Sample Figures__